-8. Census: 1800, Mahanoy Twp., Northumberland, PA.
-14 The 1800 Census shows Nicholas Snyder living in Mahnoy Township in Northumberland County (today's Schuylkill County.)
+8. Census in 1800 in Mahanoy Twp., Northumberland, PA.
+14 The 1800 Census shows Nicholas Snyder living in Mahanoy Township in Northumberland County (today's Schuylkill County.)
 In his household are:

-9. Census: 1820, Upper Mahanoy Twp., Northumberland, PA.
+9. Census in 1820 in Upper Mahanoy Twp., Northumberland, PA.
 The 1820 census recorded Nicholas Snyder with this household:

 10. Book: Genealogical & Biographical Annals of Northumberland County by J. L. Floyd, 1911.
 5

-11. Religion: Northumberland, PA.
-Nicholas christened his first 5 children at Altalaha Evangelical Lutheran Church, Rehrersburg, Berks County.
+11. Religion: in , Northumberland, PA Nicholas christened his first 5 children at Altalaha Evangelical Lutheran Church, Rehrersburg, Berks County.
 In 1788-90 his sons were christened at Klinger's Church, in Dauphin County just south of his Upper Mahanoy farm in Northumberland County.
 Once Himmel's Church was founded closer to his home, his remaining children were christened there, where he is buried.

 The records of the Christ Lutheran Church record the following for the marriage: "1773, p.
 577, June 29, Joh.
 Nicolaus Schneider, legitimate son of Daniel Schneider, and Anne Marie Bordtner, legitimate daughter of Jacob Bordtner, both single in Bethel township, Berks county after proclamation."